b02k11/Docsify/document.md

 };
 ```
 ## hideSidebar
-You can hide your sidebar.This will hide your sidebar and will not render anything or your sidebar.
+You can hide your sidebar.This will hide your sidebar and will not render anything on your sidebar.
 ```
 window.$docsify = {
   hideSidebar: true,